SAP Launches Co-Innovation Lab in Africa

 ** President Line of Business Digital Assets and Internet of Things

 As market leader in enterprise application software, SAP (NYSE: SAP) helps companies of all sizes and industries run better.
 From back office to boardroom, warehouse to storefront, desktop to mobile device – SAP empowers people and organizations to work together more efficiently and use business insight more effectively to stay ahead of the competition.
-SAP applications and services enable more than 300,000 customers to operate profitably, adapt continuously, and grow sustainably.
+SAP applications and services enable approximately 310,000 business and public sector customers to operate profitably, adapt continuously, and grow sustainably.
 For more information, visit www.sap.com.

 Any statements contained in this document that are not historical facts are forward-looking statements as defined in the U.S. Private Securities Litigation Reform Act of 1995.
 Words such as “anticipate,” “believe,” “estimate,” “expect,” “forecast,” “intend,” “may,” “plan,” “project,” “predict,” “should” and “will” and similar expressions as they relate to SAP are intended to identify such forward-looking statements.
 SAP undertakes no obligation to publicly update or revise any forward-looking statements.
 All forward-looking statements are subject to various risks and uncertainties that could cause actual results to differ materially from expectations.
 The factors that could affect SAP's future financial results are discussed more fully in SAP's filings with the U.S. Securities and Exchange Commission ("SEC"), including SAP's most recent Annual Report on Form 20-F filed with the SEC.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of their dates.